SohamSPB/File-Modification-Detector/README.md

 ## Warnings
 - This program is currently under development.
 Provides no guarantee.
 You are responsible for safety of your own data.
+- Do not compare large md5sums text files(currently working on it)
 - Rename function renames batch files (beta)
 	**(Always backup before performing this operation**
 	**Use proper syntax)**